Kimame04/android-app-open-mobiliser/README.md

 ## Changelog

+### 2021/09/23
+- Used press-and-hold for submission
+- Maps issue is fixed

 ### 2021/09/06
 - Changed the layout of the Map Fragment
 - Used Maps SDK though not fully functional